Estate Executor’s Guide – [Part 1] Getting Started

 Funeral director

-• In consultation with family, appoint a funeral director to perform the desired arrangements.
-Most banks will allow the release of sufficient funds from a deceased’s account to cover funeral expenses.
-If this is not available, most funeral directors will await payment of their costs from the estate if required.
+• In consultation with family, appoint a funeral director to carry out the chosen arrangements.
+Most banks will release sufficient funds from the deceased’s account for funeral expenses, or the funeral director may wait for estate funds to settle their bill.

 Capacity